vincentlg/ios-smartwallet/README.md

 # ios-smartwallet

 ## What is this application doing?
 This application is a demonstration of the integration of the Paraswap protocol with Rockside in a native iOS application.
-The simplest and easiest way to use Defi.

 ## What is Paraswap?
 ParaSwap is a decentralized exchange aggregator that provides the best prices over multiple DEXs on the Ethereum blockchain ([paraswap website](https://paraswap.io))